iml-r/PaReNT/README.md

 Then, an animation showcasing the logo will play, while the required packages (primarily TensorFlow) are being loaded, which takes a while.
 Depending on your system, the animation may be shorter than the loading time, so please wait for the "Word:" prompt to appear.
-Once it does, you can input a word
+Once it does, you can input a word of your choosing, followed by a language token (refer to table )